sarnobat/unix/commentary.md

 ### Goals

 To educate and encourage rookie command line users (mostly on Mac) to the range of things the command line can do, without intimidation.
+No need to memorize these commands.

 The emphasis is more on breadth of features rather than depth.